-- Ideally sites will have a provision of woody material in various stages of decay for medium- to long-term occupation by peripatus and their food. - Peripatus appear to be unaffected by habitat edges, so suitable logs can be placed up to the edge of an area (Department of Conservation 2014).
-It is essential that there are less-decayed wood supplies adjacent to the release sites, as these will provide suitable future habitat. - To maximise the success of the peripatus translocations, translocations should if reasonably practicable occur into the Pest Management Area (PMA, see Chapter 9).
+- A survey of potential release sites immediately adjacent to the Project area will be undertaken by the Project Invertebrate Ecologist at the same time as the pre-translocation habitat assessments.
+The Project Invertebrate Ecologist will identify appropriate options for the translocation release site, taking into account the following: - Ideally sites will have a provision of woody material in various stages of decay for medium- to long-term occupation by peripatus and their food. - Peripatus appear to be unaffected by habitat edges, so suitable logs can be placed up to the edge of an area (Department of Conservation 2014).
+It is essential that there are less-decayed wood supplies adjacent to the release sites, as these will provide suitable future habitat.